-The Dogon, who reached the cliffs by the 14th century, thus shared with the Tellem the same territory for some two hundred years.
-According to oral tradition, the Tellem moved eastwards and were supposedly absorbed by the Kurumba of today's Burkina Faso.
-However, anthropometric research held by the Dutch archeologists in the Sangha region demonstrated that Tellem and Kurumba are dissimilar.
+The Dogon reached the cliffs by the 14th century and thus shared with the Tellem the same territory for some two hundred years.
+According to oral tradition, the Tellem moved south-eastwards and were supposedly absorbed by the Kurumba of today's Burkina Faso.
+However, anthropometric research held by the Dutch archaeologists in the Sangha region demonstrated that Tellem and Kurumba are dissimilar.
 These studies are not representative of the whole cliff population.
-It cannot be excluded that residual groups of people dispersed and dissolved among the inhabitants of the plains.
-Hereunder a few examples of ancient constructions that have not been dated and whose builders remain unidentified.
-However, the work done by the Dutch in the Sixties & Seventies give us some indications : constructions made using the mud coiling technique are older than those built in sun-dried mud bricks.
-The latter belong to the Tellem.
+Chasen away from their homeland, residual groups of people must have set off across the plains where, as an ethnic minority, they merged into a wider network of local populations and communities.